wwwser11/cypress-e2e-automationexercise/README.md

 ### Project Structure
 The test cases are organized into the following files:

+The tests are organized into logical files for ease of maintenance:
-- auth.cy.js: Authentication Tests
+- auth.cy.js: Authentication test cases (e.g., Register, Login, Logout).
-- contact_subscription.cy.js: Contact and Subscription Tests
+- contact_subscription.cy.js: Tests for the Contact Us form and subscriptions.
-- product.cy.js: Product Tests
-- cart_checkout.cy.js: Cart and Checkout Tests
-- ui.cy.js: UI Tests
-- Each file contains specific test cases grouped by functionality for easier maintenance and scalability.
+- Future Tests: Placeholder for upcoming functionality, such as cart and product tests.

 ### Notes
 This project is designed for educational purposes and practice with Cypress.
 The tests cover essential functionalities of the AutomationExercise website.